hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-intro.md

-**Example usage scenarios**
+#### Usage scenarios

-The following are example usage scenarios for this profile:
+The following are supported usage scenarios for this profile:

-- TBD
-- TBD
+- Query for records associated with a patient
+- Record or update a record associated with a patient
+- Query for basic demographics and other administrative information about a patient
+- Record or update basic demographics and other administrative information about a patient

-**Profile specific implementation guidance**
+#### Profile specific implementation guidance
 - TBD